 With a 5.81-inch OLED display and very slim bezels, the Google Pixel 4a is one of the best small phones with a big screen.
 In fact, the OLED panel dominates the Pixel 4a’s footprint, thanks to a hole-punch selfie camera design and a very slender earpiece, keeping the border encircling the screen to its absolute minimum.

-At a hair over 5 ounces, the Pixel 4a is also exceptionally light, owing to its polycarbonate-but-quality build, and it’s pretty thin too, despite having a healthy 3,140-mAh battery.
+At a hair over 5 ounces, the Pixel 4a is also exceptionally light, owing to its polycarbonate-but-quality build.
+It’s pretty thin too, despite having a healthy 3,140mAh battery.
 Unfortunately, the battery doesn’t last quite as long on a charge as we’d like, but the Pixel 4a’s other benefits — from that beautiful screen to its software and update support, impressive camera, solid (if not iPhone-beating) performance and low price — complement its exceptional one-handed usability well.

 It should be said that the Pixel 4a 5G offers 5G connectivity, though it has a considerably larger 6.2-inch display.
 Fortunately, small phone fans have a 5G option available from Google, which you'll find below.